I Am Not Subject To Backup Withholding

 What is not subject to withholding?

-See also What Does Exempt From Backup Withholding Mean
+See also What Is Deduplication In Backup

 There are a number of items that are not subject to withholding, including: